-Although some drives are faster than others (and if you want bleeding edge speed, make sure to check reviews of your options) in general, solid state drives (SSD) can process data faster than hard drives (HDD).
+Although some drives are faster than others, in general, SSDs can process data faster than HDDs.
 External SSDs tend to be more expensive than their HDD counterparts and often have less storage capacity.
-You don’t have to have one or the other, as there are larger SSDs out there, but you will have to pay a premium for it.
+You don’t need one or the other, as there are larger SSDs you can buy for a premium price.

 Some older devices use alternative connectors like eSATA and Firewire, but due to their reduced relevance, they should be avoided.